ricardoues/Traffic-Sign-Classifier/writeup.md

 I decided to generate additional data because the data is unbalanced.

 To add more data to the the data set, I used oversampling because it is easy to implement but can increase the learning time.
 As Adam Optimizer (A variant of stochastic gradient descent) was used, the learning time was not a problem.
-Other techniques can be used to treat with unbalanced classification problems, such as: modified the cost function, generate augmented data, and so on.
+Other techniques can be used to treat with unbalanced classification problems, such as: modified the cost function, generate augmented data using generative adversial models, and so on.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: